Why is it Important to Generate Awareness & Online Traffic?

 How To Write for Real People?

-Okay, so when you are taught in school, the writing tends to be formal and you are rewarded for technical rules, rather than the ease that the information is expressed.
+Okay, so when you are taught in school, the writing tends to be formal and you are rewarded for technical rules, rather than the ease with which information is expressed.
 But you aren’t in school anymore and you need to express yourself in a simple and straightforward way.

 Try two things to keep your writing straightforward.
 Read it out loud to yourself.
 You’ll be surprised at what jumps out at you.
 If you stumble over reading the words out loud, then chances are, your reader will stumble as well.
 The second is to have a friend, who doesn’t know all the ins and outs of your business read it and let you know if they were confused anywhere.